awsdocs/amazon-s3-developer-guide/doc_source/replication-config-for-kms-objects.md

 **To grant the source bucket owner permission to use the key \(AWS CLI\)**
 + For information, see [put\-key\-policy](http://docs.aws.amazon.com/cli/latest/reference/kms/put-key-policy.html) in the* AWS CLI Command Reference*\.
 For information about the underlying API, see [PutKeyPolicy](http://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) in the *[AWS Key Management Service API Reference](https://docs.aws.amazon.com/kms/latest/APIReference/)\.*

-## AWS KMS Transaction Limit Considerations<a name="crr-kms-considerations"></a>
+## AWS KMS Transaction Limit Considerations<a name="replication-kms-considerations"></a>

-When you add many new objects with AWS KMS encryption after enabling cross\-region replication \(CRR\), you might experience throttling \(HTTP 503 Slow Down errors\)\.
-Throttling occurs when the number of KMS transactions per second exceeds the current limit\.
+When you add many new objects with AWS KMS encryption after enabling replication, you might experience throttling \(HTTP 503 Slow Down errors\)\.
+Throttling occurs when the number of AWS KMS transactions per second exceeds the current limit\.
 For more information, see [Limits]( http://docs.aws.amazon.com/kms/latest/developerguide/limits.html) in the *AWS Key Management Service Developer Guide*\.

-We recommend that you request an increase in your AWS KMS API rate limit by creating a case in the AWS Support Center\.
-For more information, see https://console\.aws\.amazon\.com/support/home\#/\.
+To request an increase in your AWS KMS API rate limit, contact [AWS Support](https://console.aws.amazon.com/support/home#/)\.